 All students at Jackson will be given standardized assessments, at the beginning, middle, and end of the school year.
 The students will participate in the NWEA MAP (Northwest Evaluation Association, Measures of Academic Progress) assessment.

-3rd - 8th graders will take reading, math, and science assessments, and kindergarten - 2nd grade will take the reading and math assessments.
-Our students in grades 3-8 will also take the Partnership for Assessment of Reading and Science of Readiness for college and careers (PARCC) test in the spring.
+Kindergarten - 2nd graders will take the reading and math assessments, and 3rd - 5th grade will take the reading, math, and science assessments.
+Our students in grades 3-5 will also take the Illinois Assessment Readiness (IAR) test in the spring.
 Along with the standardized state assessments, all students will be given formal and informal assessments in all subject areas.
-Teachers will use the data from these assessment to help guide classroom instruction for all students, and help measure growth throughout the year.
+Teachers will use the data from these assessments to help guide classroom instruction for all students and help measure growth throughout the year.